alan-turing-institute/hut23-compiler-club/our-startup-files/README.md

 </div>

-Each line of this part of the script specifies a set of input sections;
-namely, those matching the pattern in the line.
+The opening `.text` names the output section.
+Each line within the curly braces specifies a set of input sections; namely, those matching the pattern in the line.
 For example, the pattern `*(.text*)` matches all input files (that's the first asterisk) and, within those, all sections whose name begin with `.text` (that's the second asterisk). [^3]

 The `.vectors` section is wrapped in `KEEP` because, as I understand it, the linker may choose to omit (or “garbage collect”) sections that don't